What is Ethical Leadership? Attributes, Traits, & Examples | Thomas.co

 Respect at its core is whilst you may not agree with the other person, you show regard for their wishes, feelings and rights.
 A real understanding of humanity is about showing the ability to consider the ideas and thoughts of others and why there are differences in thoughts and different points of views.

-Traits of ethical leaders
+Characteristics of ethical leaders

 We have gained an understanding of Ethical Leadership - “when business leaders demonstrate appropriate conduct” - and using the FATHER acronym, we have come to understand what the principles of ethical leadership look like.